 Upgrade means an increase in the speed or throughput of the relevant Service or Connection.

-Upgrade/Downgrade Request means a Service Request for upgrading/downgrading the speed or throughput of an existing Service or Connection.
+Upgrade/Downgrade Request means a request to the Access Provider for upgrading/downgrading the speed or throughput of an existing Service or Connection as further defined in the relevant Service Description and corresponding Operations Manual.

 Wireless Radio Site means a mast, tower, pole or roof top radio station or any other type of Public Radio Communications Station, excluding temporary cell sites (cell on wheels) owned, leased or licensed by Access Seekers that hold an Individual Mobile Telecommunications License.